Kavya123gb/Autonomous-Robotic-Car-with-line-following-and-obstacle-avoidance/README.md

-# project-1
-1)Autonomous Robotic Car with line following and obstacle avoidance
+Autonomous Robotic Car with line following and obstacle avoidance
 📖 Overview
 This project is a simple **robotic car** that follows a black line using IR sensors and avoids obstacles using an ultrasonic sensor.
 It combines line following and obstacle sensing into one compact Arduino-based system.